 Storm drains have limited capacity and flooding may occur in low lying areas and/or at high tide during an initial downpour based on the severity of the storm.
 Since Public Works crews may take several hours to respond to reports of flooding, clogged storm drains or downed tree limbs, you can assist by:

-- Checking drainage systems on your property and removing debris as necessary.
+- Checking drainage systems and removing debris as necessary.

 - Collecting and properly disposing of heavy leaf falls before storms occur.

-- Removing leaves and debris from storm drain inlets near your property with a rake or shovel.
+- Removing leaves and debris from storm drain inlets with a rake or shovel.

-- Using sandbags and plastic sheeting to protect flood-prone entrances to your home.
+- Using sandbags and plastic sheeting to protect flood-prone entrances to homes.

 - Driving slowly and carefully, particularly where water has accumulated on roadways.